mkidson/mkidson_obsidian_vault/MSc/To-Do files/ANSTT presentation. PhD week presentation but without the tutorial on spectrometry. Emphasise the use of iThemba and just be a presence there for n-lab.md

 - [ ] New slide 2 (high energy neutrons in general).
 Include neutron dose as fn of energy, so neutron spectra must be measured.
 Neutrons get produced by ???.
 Words from the IAEA meeting.
 Unfolding is necessary as it's not in the lab
-- [ ] Slide 3: aviation environments
+- [x] Slide 3: aviation environments
-- [ ] Slide 4: space weather - reduce the words on the page a bit.
+- [x] Slide 4: space weather - reduce the words on the page a bit.
 Keep the words you're saying
-- [ ] slide 6: add in "spectral capability in situ" and the blue is unfolding with measured responses
+- [x] slide 6: add in "spectral capability in situ" and the blue is unfolding with measured responses
-- [ ] slide 7: remove MSc, just previous work.
+- [x] slide 7: remove MSc, just previous work.
 Simplify it to say we validated below 20 MeV and are extending to higher energies
-- [ ] slide 8: Extending to higher energies by increasing scintillator size, both for higher efficiency and to account for the increase in proton recoil range.
+- [x] slide 8: Extending to higher energies by increasing scintillator size, both for higher efficiency and to account for the increase in proton recoil range.
 Remove anything that seems like it's a PhD update
-- [ ] slide 10: add in date and beam current
+- [x] slide 10: add in date and beam current
 - [ ]

-# Introduction (the challenge (high energy neutrons))
+# The challenge: high energy neutrons
-And then why aviation
+-

+# Neutrons in aviation
 - At aircraft cruising altitudes, the atmosphere provides less shielding than it does at sea level, leading to an increased dose received by passengers and crew.
 - The radiation is mostly secondary radiation due to interactions of cosmic rays with the atmosphere, which can be categorised into galactic cosmic rays and solar energetic particles.
 - A large proportion of the dose is due to neutrons.